mtdowling/cron-expression/.github/PULL_REQUEST_TEMPLATE/New_Feature.md

 ---
 name: 🎉 New Feature
-about: You have implemented some neat idea that you want to make part of League\Csv? 🎩
+about: You have implemented some neat idea that you want to make part of the package? 🎩
 ---

 <!--